 Offers for the IHG® Rewards Club Select Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

-Keep in mind that if you hold the IHG® Rewards Club Premier Credit Card, which comes with a free night certificate, redeeming this for a stay does not count as a “redeem” activity.
+Keep in mind that if you hold the IHG One Rewards Premier Credit Card or IHG One Rewards Premier Business Credit Card that come with an annual free night certificate — redeeming this for a stay does not count as a “redeem” activity.
 Per the IHG terms and conditions:

 The most obvious points-earning option is through stays at IHG properties.
-However, if you are unable to book a stay during a 12-month period, there are several other ways you can still earn points with IHG and keep your points active.
+However, if you are unable to book a stay during a 12-month period, IHG One Rewards members have several other ways to earn IHG points and keep their points active.
 These include:

-- Earn points for everyday spending with the IHG Rewards Premier Card, IHG® Rewards Club Traveler Credit Card, or the discontinued IHG® Rewards Club Select Credit Card
+- Earn points by spending on the IHG One Rewards Premier Card, IHG One Rewards Traveler Credit Card, IHG One Rewards Premier Business Credit Card, or the discontinued IHG® Rewards Select Credit Card.

-- Earn IHG Rewards points when you dine out with Open Table, the Dine & Earn program, or when you dine in with GrubHub
+- Earn IHG One Rewards points when you dine out with Open Table, the Dine & Earn program, or when you dine in with GrubHub.

-- Chase Ultimate Rewards transfer to IHG at a ratio of 1:1.
-This isn't a preferred method as Ultimate Rewards points are worth much more than IHG Rewards points.
-But, it'll keep your balance alive.
+- Chase Ultimate Rewards points transfer to IHG at a ratio of 1:1.
+This isn't a preferred method, as Ultimate Rewards points are worth much more than IHG One Rewards points.
+But it'll keep your balance alive.

 - American Express Membership Rewards do not transfer directly to IHG.
 However, a workaround is to transfer your Amex points to Virgin Atlantic and then to IHG.
-This option represents a poor value but, in a pinch, will save your points from expiring.
+This option represents a poor value.
+But, in a pinch, it will save your points from expiring.

 The options for redeeming your IHG points are diverse.
 You can redeem your points as follows:

-- Reward rights: redeem your points for nights at one of IHG’s 5,200 properties worldwide
+- Reward rights: redeem your points for nights at one of IHG’s 6,200 properties worldwide.
+If you need some inspiration, here are the best IHG luxury redemptions and ways to redeem IHG points for maximum value.

 - Points and Cash: use a mix of points and cash to book a stay at an IHG property